sonicviz/qplus/README.md

 A Quasar Project that expands the base Quasar demo admin dashboard project with a landing page and additional feature implementations.
 This project leverages the Quasar Framework to build a responsive web application with a focus on ease of development and scalability.

+## Related Projects

+- Part of https://quapp.dev/ Quickstart SaaS Dev Kits , which is an implementation of this project
+- Accelerate Your SaaS Development
+- Build Faster, Scale Seamlessly with Quasar + Appwrite

 ## Features

 - **Landing Page**: A visually appealing landing page to attract users.